 If your disability started within the “look back” period, it may be excluded from coverage under the policy terms.
 While these limitations have generally been upheld, some federal courts have found that simply being treated for symptoms, without being formally diagnosed with a condition, is not a basis for denying coverage for LTD benefits under a pre-existing condition limitation.

-If your claim for LTD benefits is denied because of a pre-existing condition, you can appeal the denial with the help of a Cherry Hill disability benefits attorney.
+If your claim for LTD benefits is denied because of a pre-existing condition, you can appeal the denial with the help of a disability benefits attorney.
 Insurance companies often look for any reason — no matter how small — to deny benefits.
 This includes broadly interpreting your medical records in an attempt to find a pre-existing condition.

 There are a number of ways that you can successfully challenge a denial of benefits based on a pre-existing condition limitation.
 The process starts with a careful examination of your policy terms, which will define “pre-existing condition.”
 For example, your policy may state: “You have a pre-existing condition when you apply for coverage when you first become eligible if — you received medical treatment, consultation, care or services including diagnostic measures, or took prescribed drugs or medicines in the 3 months just prior to your effective date of coverage.